From loop quantum gravity to cosmology: the two-vertex model: Spinorial formalism and twisted geometries

-The Poisson bracket between the holonomies and the fluxes is $\{g_i,\vec X_j^{s,t}\}= \pm ig_i\vec\sigma\delta_{ij}/2$.
-It is invariant under the transformation~\eqref{eq:immirziz}.
-Furthermore, the Barbero-Immirzi parameter $\beta$ appears in these variables as it should according to LQG.
+The Barbero-Immirzi parameter $\beta$ divides the flux and nontrivially modifies the holonomy, in such a way that the Poisson bracket is invariant under the transformation~\eqref{eq:immirziz} as happens in LQG.
 The action of $g_i$ associates the (normalized) spinors on one vertex with the dual (normalized) spinors on the other vertex:

 Each edge of a spin network carries an irreducible representation of SU(2).
 This representation must be the same seen from each of the two vertices that share the edge.
 In the spinorial formalism, this condition translates into the fact that the norm of the spinors $\ket{z^s_i}$ and $\ket{z^t_i}$ must be the same, for which we impose the matching constraint